mschuchard/linter-puppet-parsing/README.md

 Linter-Puppet-Parsing aims to provide functional and robust `puppet parser validate` linting functionality in Atom.

 ### Installation
-The Puppet or Puppet Enterprise client software is required to be installed (preferably from a package or a gem) before using this.
-Version 4 or higher of Puppet is required, and version 6.x or 7.x is recommended.
+The Puppet or Puppet Enterprise client software is required to be installed before using this.
+A version of Puppet in the range from 4 to 7 is required.
+While version 4 is theoretically supported, it is no longer available for testing, and therefore compatibility cannot be guaranteed.
 The Linter and Language-Puppet Atom packages are also required.

 ### Usage
 - The Puppet parser only throws errors for the first line of errors it encounters in a manifest, so this linter only displays one line of errors at a time.
 However, multiple lines of warnings will be displayed.